Supported ICs

 Wi-Fi R-Mesh Data Flow

-Wi-Fi R-Mesh handles data forwarding directly via the Wi-Fi driver, requiring minimal software-processing flow, which can significantly save computing power and RAM resources.
+Wi-Fi R-Mesh handles data forwarding directly at the Wi-Fi driver layer, requiring less RAM and MCU resources.

 Wi-Fi R-Mesh data flow